Wuvist/papers/japan/6022_wengwei_paper.typ

 But promoting investment could be a double sided sword, it may decrease wealth inequality, but it may also increase as it's a leveraging tools, and it may create bubbles.

-A more direct way for large japanese firms could do is to increase its worker's wages.
+A more direct way for large japanese firms could do is to just increase its worker's wage.

 #image("atts/wage_growth.png")